Can I Sue For My Massachusetts Injury Claim?

 Injury Cases That Can’t Be Litigated

-While the majority of injury can be litigated, there are some cannot.
-For example, if you are injured on the job, you cannot file a lawsuit.
+While the majority of injury can be litigated, there are some that cannot.
+For example, if you are injured on the job, you cannot file a lawsuit against any party.
 You can however file a third-party lawsuit if an entity, other than your employer, caused your accident.

 Boston Injury Lawyer

-Regardless of the type of Massachusetts accident case you had, contact the Law Office of Christopher Earley today.
-We always offer free consultations and stand ready to help you get maximum compensation for your injury case
+Regardless of the type of Massachusetts accident case you may have had, contact the Law Office of Christopher Earley today.
+We always offer free consultations and stand ready to help you get maximum compensation for your injury case.